-2.4 Connecting iSCSI Subsystem to Your Network
+2.4 Connecting iSCSI subsystem to Your Network

 To connect the iSCSI unit to the network, insert the cable that came with the unit into the network connection (LAN1) on the back of iSCSI unit.
 Insert the other end into a Gigabit BASE-T Ethernet connection on your network hub or switch.
-You may connect the other network port LAN2 if needed.